taylnath/glowing-lamp/README.md

 # Glowing Lamp
-## A colorful puzzle built with react.
+## A colorful puzzle built with React.

 The board consists of 25 squares: